cloudfoundry/docs-bosh/content/cli-v2.md

     Lists all instances managed by the Director or in a single deployment.
 Show instance names, IPs, and VM and process health.

-    - `--details` (`-i`) flag includes VM CID, persistent disk CIDs, and other instance level details
+    - `--details` (`-i`) include VM CID, persistent disk CIDs, and other instance level details
-    - `--ps` flag includes per process health information
+    - `--ps` include per process health information
-    - `--vitals` flag shows basic VM and process usage such RAM, CPU and disk.
+    - `--vitals` show basic VM and process usage such RAM, CPU and disk.
-    - `--failing` flag hides all healthy instances and processes leaving only non-healthy ones; useful for scripting
+    - `--failing` hide all healthy instances and processes leaving only non-healthy ones; useful for scripting

     ```shell
     bosh -e vbox is -i